molssi-seamm/molssi-seamm.github.io/docs/dev_team.rst

 SEAMM Developers
 ****************

-SEAMM is a free open-source software that is mainly developed by a team of Software Scientists at the Molecular Sciences Software Institute (MolSSI).
+SEAMM is a free open-source software that is mainly developed by the team of Software Scientists at the Molecular Sciences Software Institute (MolSSI).
 As it is built for boosting productivity and scientific discovery in all domains of computational molecular sciences (CMS), we welcome any feedback